eguneys/celeste-jumping/README.md

      p.dy += p.ay

 When jumping we give player an initial velocity and an acceleration which is gravity.
-And everytime we add acceleration to the velocity.
+Acceleration is added to the velocity on each update.
 These `g_jump` and `v0_jump` values are derived as well:

     v_max = 5
     h_max = 8 * 3